-There are plenty of shops, motels, hotels, and other historic sites in the Winnipeg and Selkirk areas that are well worth visiting, such as the Marine Museum of Manitoba in Selkirk Park, the St. Andrews Caméré Curtain Bridge Dam in Lockport, and the Kenosewun Museum in Lockport Provincial Heritage Park.
+There are plenty of shops, motels and hotels in the Winnipeg and Selkirk areas.
+For those interested in history, the St. Andrews Caméré Curtain Bridge Dam in Lockport, the Kenosewun Museum in Lockport Provincial Heritage Park and the Marine Museum of Manitoba in Selkirk Park, all provide interesting stops on your way to or from Lower Fort Garry.